 Instead, many are met by a saturated market.
 Jobs aren’t readily available and if they are… the pay isn’t ideal to cover their massive student loan burden.

-Or is it?
-A career in nursing could very well be the ticket to personal and professional success.
+It’s time to consider how a career in nursing will be the ticket to personal and professional success.

 Nursing, you say?

 I didn’t plan on becoming a Registered Nurse, I accidentally fell into this career.
 I graduated high school, went to college and, without much thought, I was jumping on the same hamster wheel as my millennial brethren.

 Luckily, I tripped and fell into a good thing.
 After 2 years of college, I couldn’t find a focus other than thirsty Thursdays and playing Halo with my buddies.
 I had wasted 2 years of my life and I needed to figure out how to make the most out of the next 2.

 After a lot of research, I decided to apply to a few nursing programs.
 Nursing school seemed like a logical choice.
 My mother was a nurse, I knew they made good money, finding a job would be pretty easy, and I could get it all done in 2 years.
 Boom, sign me up.

 (Gasp) “You mean… you didn’t become a nurse because you have a saint-like passion to take care of people?”
 Sorry, no I didn’t.